 Medications

-which acts on the central nervous system may be used for chronic musculoskeletal pain due to chronic low back pain, fibromyalgia knee osteoarthritis.and
+• Duloxetine (Cymbalta)-This medication, which acts on the central nervous system may be used for chronic musculoskeletal pain due to chronic low back pain, fibromyalgia and knee osteoarthritis.

 Acupuncture